preethi-mallavarapu/channable-tests/README.md

 # Assignment 1
-Assignment one consists of the documents related to the
+Assignment one consists of the documents related to the Items overview page and Single Item page
 1. Test plan
 2. Test cases
 3. Bug Report